tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.BaseToken.setDefaultDriver"></a>
 #### BaseToken.setDefaultDriver(driver) ⇒ <code>boolean</code>
 Sets a new default driver to handle communication for tokens without specified driver.
-The driver must have implement a method *scan(win, fail, timeout)* in order to discover tokens.
+The driver must have implement a method *send(win, fail)* in order to discover tokens.

 **Kind**: static method of <code>[BaseToken](#AnyBoard.BaseToken)</code>
 **Returns**: <code>boolean</code> - whether or not driver was successfully set